 Entrance & Activities: 40,89 € /ca. $49,18

 Total: 14,36 € / ca. $17,27

 Transport: 4,75 € / ca. $5,71

 Entrance & Activities: 1,46 € /ca. $1,76

 Accommodation: 5,25 € /ca. $6,31

-Before we arrived in Myanmar, we read in different blogs that a trip to Myanmar (even if you go to Myanmar on a budget) apparently can be quite expensive.
-Since we were traveling for seven months in Asia, our Myanmar budget was actually quite small.
+Before we arrived in Myanmar, we read in different blogs that a trip to Myanmar apparently, can be quite expensive.
+Since we were traveling for seven months in Asia, our Travel Budget for Myanmar was actually quite tight.
 We were even thinking about skipping Myanmar or spending less time there after reading that other travelers have spent around 1000€ there per head.
 As always we didn’t want to miss an experience but spending as few money as possible.
 In the end, we did exactly even though we just spent around 400€ (ca. $485).
 That’s less than half of what other people spent there.
 Read here how we did it.

 Your first time in Myanmar?

-Find everything you need to know about this unique country before your arrival in this post.
+Find everything you need to know about this unique country before your arrival in our Myanmar Travel Tips Post.

 Myanmar, previous called Burma, is a pretty big country with a really bad road network.
 The cheapest ways to get from one city to another are either buses or airplanes (See next point).